Male Pattern Baldness: Stages, Treatment & Prevention

 Prevent Male Pattern Baldness at an Early Stage

-Male pattern baldness is a condition that affects hair growth on the scalp, and is often considered a sign of aging.
+Male pattern baldness is a condition that affects hair growth on the scalp and is often considered a sign of aging.
 However, there's no one-size-fits-all approach to treatment.
 The root cause of male pattern baldness is not known, but it's likely caused by a combination of genetics and environmental factors.

-Fortunately, there are hair fall remedies and treatments that can help slow down or even prevent male pattern baldness.
+Fortunately, hair fall remedies and treatments can help slow down or even prevent male pattern baldness.
 The most common treatment is hair transplantation, which can restore hair loss and improve scalp health.
 Male pattern baldness is a condition that begins gradually, with hair thinning on the top of your head, you can prevent male pattern baldness if you start treatment early.

 Clinikally's hair growth serum has been formulated by dermatologists using powerful botanicals like Procapil and AnaGain that increases hair density and reduces hair loss.
 Spray the serum 5-6 times over the entire scalp evenly.
 Rub gently with fingers and leave it on for 8-12 hours.
 Apply twice for best results.

-Over time, the hair loss can become more noticeable and severe, and hair transplantation may be the only option to restore hair growth and improve scalp health.
+Over time, hair loss can become more noticeable and severe, and hair transplantation may be the only option to restore hair growth and improve scalp health.

 Seek Expert Advice from a Dermatologist